 Pay

 In England, this is your basic allowance or special responsibility allowance, or both, which is specified as being pensionable in your council’s scheme of allowances.
 In Wales it is your basic and special responsibility allowance.
-It does not include any dependants’ carer’s allowance, travelling and subsistence allowance, or co-optees allowance.
+It does not include any dependant’s carer’s allowance, travelling and subsistence allowance, or co-optees allowance.

 Policy statement

-This is a statement that your council and your administering authority must publish, setting out how they have chosen to exercise certain discretions under the LGPS.
-Other discretions may also be included.
-You may ask your council and your administering authority for the latest copy of their Policy statements.
+This is a statement that your council and your administering authority must publish, setting out how they have chosen to exercise certain discretions under the L G P S. Other discretions may also be included.
+You may ask your council and your administering authority for the latest copy of their policy statements.

 Primary lifetime allowance protection